The Great Wave: Evidence of a large-scale vertical corrugation propagating outwards in the Galactic disc: Analysis of the vertical distribution

 for $R>R_w$, and zero otherwise.
-For the line-of-nodes, we adopt a functional form that follows the Briggs rule for warps in external galaxies:
+We first consider a scenario with a curved (twisted) line-of-nodes (LON), using a functional form that follows the Briggs rule for warps in external galaxies:

 according to which the phase angle is constant in the inner parts of the disc, and curves outside a certain radius $R_T$ (which is by definition greater than the starting radius of the warp $R_W$).
-The parameter $\beta_w$ defines the rate at which the line-of-nodes changes as a function of R (for $R > R_T$).
+The parameter $\beta_w$ defines the rate at which the line-of-nodes changes as a function of $R$ (for $R > R_T$).
 The final modelled distortion of the Galactic disc along the Z-coordinate is

 which includes the amplitude $ h_w(R)$ and the phase angle $\phi_{LON}$ described above.
-The performed statistical inference gives, for the warp amplitude in the young giants sample, the following best-fit parameters: $h_{w,0} = 0.038 \pm (0.014)_{STAT} \pm (0.037)_{SYS}$ kpc, $\alpha_{w} = 1.47 \pm (0.15)_{STAT} \pm (0.40)_{SYS}$ and $R_{w} = 6.3 \pm (0.4)_{STAT} \pm (1.0)_{SYS}$ kpc.
-Systematic uncertainties were estimated by testing four different values for the thickness of the disc, based on the typical thickness of young stellar populations, namely 150, 200, 250, and 300 pc.
-The range of the derived warp parameters assuming different values of disc thickness is adopted as systematic uncertainty on the each specific parameter.
+The results of the statistical inference are presented in Table \ref{table:fit_young_giants}.
+Systematic uncertainties on each parameter were estimated by testing five different values for the thickness of the disc, based on the typical thickness of young stellar populations, namely 100, 150, 200, 250, and 300 pc.
+The range of the derived warp parameters assuming different values of disc thickness is adopted as the systematic uncertainty on each specific parameter.

-In Figure \ref{fig:fit_warp_amp_phase_young_giants}, grey transparent lines were plotted for $10\,000$ random samples from the MCMC chain.
 We note that, based on this approach, the starting radius of the warp $R_W$ was treated as a free parameter, and we obtained a very low value of $R_w$.
-We should, however, avoid over-interpreting such a result: it is clearly evident from Figure \ref{fig:fit_warp_amp_phase_young_giants} (left panel) that the warp amplitude at R=9 kpc is smaller than the typical vertical scale-height of the sample.
-Different mathematical prescriptions with different values of $R_w$ can lead to very similar warp amplitudes in the inner disc (e.g. R $\lesssim$ 8-10 kpc), whose differences are presumably too small to be detected, taking into account the intrinsic thickness of the Galactic disc.
-For the warp phase angle, our inference with the young giants sample gives the following parameters: $\phi_{LON,0} = 1.35 \pm (0.36)_{STAT} \pm (0.95)_{SYS} $ deg, $R_T=11.8 \pm (0.1)_{STAT} \pm (0.1)_{SYS}$ kpc and $\beta_w = 8.8 \pm (0.1)_{STAT} \pm (0.1)_{SYS}$ deg/kpc.
+We should, however, avoid over-interpreting such a result: it is clearly evident from Figure \ref{fig:fit_warp_amp_phase_young_giants} (left panel) that the warp amplitude at $R$=9 kpc is smaller than the typical vertical scale-height of the sample.
+Different mathematical prescriptions with different values of $R_w$ can lead to very similar warp amplitudes in the inner disc (e.g. $R \lesssim$ 8-10 kpc), whose differences are presumably too small to be detected, taking into account the intrinsic thickness of the Galactic disc.
 We note that, for the young giants sample, the tilted rings method and the parametric global fit give very similar results, as shown in Figure \ref{fig:fit_warp_amp_phase_young_giants}.